VKCOM/vk-php-sdk/README.md

 To handle events you need to override methods from VKCallbackApiServerHandler class as shown above.

 `confirmation` event handler has 2 arguments: group id, and secret key.
-You need to override it.
+You need to override this method.